bogdan/blog/slides/be_coder/one/01_slide.md

 !SLIDE

-# Why this is important?
+# Why define it like this?

 * Good products tend to make one thing in 10 different ways
   * over do 10 different things